jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Recently, I've discovered myself enjoying doing hard things I've recently noticed myself
 While working on piano or programming,

 I've begun to notice a disturbing trend when I'm working on something like piano or programming — I enjoy the work.
 Is it hard?
 Certainly.
 I get the same brain fog one might get after taking a long test.
 But it's rewarding.
 I made something.
 I played something.
 But then I move on to whatever is next and forget the bliss I've just left.
-And often I I often expect
+Often I find myself craving that satisfaction, but unwilling to pay the price of hard work.
+Often, I expect to find that fulfillment in entertainment like a good movie or song, but it isn't the same.

+Plan for last paragraph